Last updated on 2026-04-08

 Graduates of the Architectural and Building Technology program can pursue a variety of career paths in Canada, including:

-• Architectural Technologist: Work in architectural firms, providing design services and technical support.
+- Architectural Technologist: Work in architectural firms, assisting in the design and planning of buildings and structures.

-• Construction Manager: Oversee construction projects, ensuring they are completed on time and within budget.
+- Construction Manager: Oversee construction projects, ensuring they are completed on time, within budget, and to specifications.

-• Quantity Surveyor: Manage project costs, providing estimates and financial advice throughout the construction process.
+- Quantity Surveyor: Manage project costs, prepare estimates, and conduct financial assessments for construction projects.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.